 - Ensure each engagement of the internal audit plan is executed, including the establishment of objectives and scope, the assignment of appropriate and adequately supervised resources, the documentation of work programs and testing results, and the communication of engagement results with applicable conclusions and recommendations to appropriate parties.

-- Follow up on engagement findings and corrective actions, and report periodically to University management and the Audit Committee of the State Board of Education any corrective actions not effectively implemented.
+- Follow up on engagement findings and corrective actions, and report periodically to institution management and the Committee any corrective actions not effectively implemented.

-- Ensure principle of integrity, objectivity, confidentiality and competency are applied and upheld
+- Ensure principles of integrity, objectivity, confidentiality and competency are applied and upheld

 - Ensure that IAAS collectively possesses or obtains the knowledge, skills and other competencies needed to meet the requirements of the internal audit charter

 - Establish and ensure adherence to policies and procedures designed to guide IAAS.

 - The Board’s Governing Policies and Procedures take precedence over any conflicts with this charter.

 - Ensure conformance with the Standards, with the following qualifications:

 - If IAAS is prohibited by law or regulation from conformance with certain parts of the Standards, the CAE will ensure appropriate disclosures and will ensure conformance with other parts of the